Enterolobium cyclocarpum: Cultivation and uses

-The guanacaste is among the most majestic and aesthetically pleasing of tree species in its native range.
 Tolerant of a wide range of rainfall levels, temperatures, and soil conditions, they can thrive in most low-elevation, tropical habitats.
 Guanacaste trees are highly valued as ornamentals, and the shade they provide creates many an oasis on the searing and sun-baked plains in its Pacific slope habitat.

 It is widely grown as a shade tree to shelter coffee plantations and for shade and forage for cattle; it also improves soil fertility by nitrogen fixation.
 The guanacaste is found in USDA Growth Zones 10–12.

 The wood is reddish-brown, lightweight (density 0.34–0.6 g/cm3) and water-resistant; it is used to make items such as doors, windows, furniture, and cabinets, and for shipbuilding.
 The timber provides high chatoyance, with an average value above 20 PZC.
-It is considered a relatively sustainable resource for wooden furniture and design projects, largely due to the tree's ability to quickly reach large sizes, which also makes it easier to find large natural cuts up to several meters, which is rare for other slower-growing woods, such as oak or cedar.
+It is considered a relatively sustainable resource for wooden furniture and design projects, largely due to the tree's ability to quickly reach large sizes, which also makes it easier to find large natural cuts up to several meters, which is rare for slower-growing woods, such as oak or cedar.
 The town of La Cruz de Huanacaxtle in Nayarit (Mexico) derives its name from the fact that a cross used to stand there made of guanacaste wood.

 While the seed pods are still green, they are harvested and the seeds eaten boiled in Mexico.
 Healthy guanacaste trees generate massive, nearly annual crops of seeds.
 The attractive seeds are used in Costa Rica to make jewelry.
 In parts of Panama, the ripe seeds are heated in a fire until they pop like popcorn.
 These seeds demonstrate germination rates of nearly 100%.
 Guanacaste seedlings then grow rapidly, often reaching over 1 m in height in their first year.
 These aggressive reproductive characteristics might be beneficially exploited in reforestation projects, though the plant is considered an invasive species in some places.
 Its roots are strong, and those of large trees may damage nearby structures.

 Guanacaste is commonly used to feed all kind of livestock; its foliage, fruits, and seeds are relished by cattle, pigs, goats, sheep, and horses.

 The parota tree is believed to provide medical benefits.
 In Mexican folk medicine, the sap is thought to aid illnesses such as influenza and bronchitis, while the astringent properties of its green fruit are used for diarrhea.
 The fruit and bark also contain tannins, which are useful for leather curing and soap manufacturing, while the sap can be used as a natural adhesive or substitute for glue, or chewed as a type of gum.